tatooin6/liveness-poc/README.md

 - Styling lives in `src/styles/main.css` and is shared between demos.
 - Because the FacePlugin SDK and OpenCV assets are heavy, running the project via `http-server` is recommended to avoid CORS issues with file URLs.

-This README should serve as the single reference for onboarding, running, and extending the Liveness PoC.
-For deeper feature-specific logic, explore the files within `src/scripts/features/` and `src/scripts/services/`.
+This README should serve as the single reference for onboarding, running, and extending the Liveness PoC. **For deeper feature-specific logic, explore the files within `src/scripts/features/` and `src/scripts/services/`**.

 ### To be added

-- Progress bar for facial life detection in different directions.
 - Language selection implementation.
 - Dialogue detection.
 Check [whisper](https://github.com/openai/whisper).
 - Establish fallback for missing device permissions (webcam).
 - OCR (Optical Character Recognition) engine for the extraction of text from presented personal document.
-- [CD](https://ciudadaniadigital.bo/admin/home) integration for data verification.
 - Add Unit Tests.

 ---
-### ⚠️ SECURITY WARNING:
+### ⚠️ SECURITY WARNING

 Proof of Concept (PoC) Code - Use At Your Own Risk